James Tolkan: Career

-Tolkan is perhaps best known for his role in the 1985 film Back to the Future as the strict Hill Valley High School vice principal Gerald Strickland; the character refers to Marty McFly, his father, and Biff Tannen derisively as "slackers".
-He reprised the role in the 1989 sequel Back to the Future Part II, in which unnamed gang members make a drive-by assault on him in a dystopian 1985; he also refers to these criminals as "slackers" as he shoots back.
-In 1990, he played the part of Strickland's grandfather Chief Marshal James Strickland in Back to the Future Part III.
-Tolkan would again reprise his role as Strickland, and the character's ancestors and descendants, in the 1991 animated series spin-off.
+He was widely known for portraying the strict Hill Valley High School vice principal Gerald Strickland in Back to the Future (1985), in which the character derisively refers to Marty McFly, George McFly, and Biff Tannen as "slackers".
+Tolkan reprised the role in Back to the Future Part II (1989) appearing in a dystopian 1985 sequence in which unnamed gang members attack him; he again uses the term "slackers" as he returns fire.
+In Back to the Future Part III (1990), he played Chief Marshal James Strickland, the character's grandfather.
+He later voiced an unnamed Civil Defense Warden in a 1992 episode of the animated spin-off series.